chaitanya-mwa/rundeck-cookbook/README.md

 Currently supported:

 * Install Rundeck
+* Configure Rundeck tool users

 Roadmap:

-* Option to use MySQL
 * Support Other platform
-* Configure rundeck user definition
 * Install and configure chef-rundeck integrator
+* Add a test case using data bag for tool_users recipe
+* Option to use MySQL

 # Requirements
 ## Platform